buijs-dev/klutter/README.md

 A KlutterResponse acts as an interface between Flutter and KMP.
 These rules are designed to adhere to that function.

 Open classes can be extended so the DTO can be used as interface between KMP and Flutter and you can extend it to add behaviour designed for frontend or backend respectively.
-Always prefer immutable fields wherever possible, but mutability is allowed.
+All fields must be immutable.
+The generated code includes builders to create a new instance of the DTO if needed.
+Make sure to declare fields in the DTO as <i>val</i> and not var.
 Any behaviour should be written in subclasses.
 To avoid any unnecessary complexity it may not inherit any fields/behaviour from other classes.
 This is a functional design choise, not a technical limitation.

+**Supported Kotlin datatypes**
+1. Int
+2. Double
+3. Boolean
+4. List

+**Maps?**
+Maps are currently not supported.
+A DTO is a better/safer option by providing typesafety e.a.

+**Enumerations?**
+Enumerations can be used as datatype but only if the enumeration itself has a no-args constructor.
+Values should be defined in UPPER_SNAKE_CASE.
+Klutter will convert it to lowerCamelCase for usage in Dart/Flutter.
+The value "none" is a reserved value used to represent null.

+**Custom data types?**
-Any field declaration may use another DTO as type but that DTO should comply as well.
-Any class annotated with KlutterResponse will be logged as error and ignored for processing.
+Any field declaration may use another DTO as type but that DTO should comply with before mentioned rules as well.

+**What could possibly go wrong?**
+Any class annotated with KlutterResponse that does not comply will be logged as error and ignored for processing.
 Any other dependent class will also be ignored as result.

+**Examples**

 Example of valid declaration: